Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Summary

 \section{Summary}

 In the present paper, we have considered a quantum transport problem on a truncated Bethe lattice with sources on the peripheral sites and the drain on the central site.
+We solved the problem as an eigenvalue problem and sought the condition for the maximum current.
+We revealed that the maximum current is carried by the exactly zero mode in the pure case and a nearly zero mode even in the random case.

-We first proved that most of the eigenstates are localized on the side of the peripheries, not penetrating to the central site.
+We solved the eigenvalue problem mostly analytically, thanks to the model's simplicity.
+We first proved that most eigenstates are localized on the side of the periphery, not penetrating into the central site.
 Correspondingly, the imaginary parts of the eigenvalues are positive, which indicates that the probability input from the source accumulates outside.
 The number of extended eigenstates that do penetrate to the drain on the central site is only $N+1$.
 We handle them by mapping the entire system to a one-dimensional segment of $N+1$ sites within the restricted Hilbert space of the extended eigenstates.

+The limitation of the conducting channels arises from destructive interference among the conductive pathways from peripheral sites to the central site.
+This suggests that the limitation can be universal across fractal systems, with the number of surface sites much greater than that of central sites.

-When the number of links in each generation of the Bethe lattice is uniform, the maximum current is always achieved by the zero-energy eigenstates, which also lie at the exceptional point.
-When the number of links is not uniform, this no longer holds exactly, but still approximately does.
+When the number of links in each generation of the Bethe lattice is uniform, the maximum current is always achieved by the zero modes, which also lie at the exceptional point.
+When the number of links is not uniform, the zero mode no longer produces the current at exactly the maximum, but still approximately.
 In the case of odd $N$, the maximum current is achieved by the eigenstate whose eigenvalue passes the origin $E=0$, closely when the eigenvalue becomes zero.
 In the case of even $N$, the maximum current is achieved by the eigenstate whose eigenvalue converges to the origin.
+This implies that the occurrence of the zero mode is more relevant to the current maximum than the exceptional point.

+One possibly universal feature of the present model is the presence of a maximum in the current profile as we increase the strengths of the sources and the drain.
+In other words, as we try to increase the current further and further, we are betrayed.
+The current vanishes in the limit of infinite strengths of the sources and the drain.
+As we mentioned at the end of Sec.~\ref{sec6}, the same feature was indeed observed in electronic conduction in a molecular junction~\cite{Toroker09}.
+We thereby conjecture that this is a feature common to various cases of electronic transport, which may be even observable experimentally.